 How to manage hedgerows on your farm for pollinators

 Farmer John Fogarty explains how he manages his hedgerows for pollinators on this short 5 minute video with ‘no extra cost to him’.

 (Source: National Biodiversity Data Centre).

-Click here for advice on how to manage habitats for wildlife on your farm, from margins, banks and headlands to meadows, scrub land and buildings.
+Click here for advice from the RSPB on how to manage habitats for wildlife on your farm, from margins, banks and headlands to meadows, scrub land and buildings.

 How to help wading birds on your farm

 See here a quick video from Scotland on how to help wading birds on farmland.
-Its as applicable here as it is in Scotland.
+Much of which is as applicable here as it is in Scotland.

 What is Safe Operating Space for Livestock?

-The central idea of this EU report is that there is a safe operating space (SOS) for livestock.
+The central idea of this EU report is that there is a safe operating space for livestock.
 It lies between the lower boundaries defined by level of livestock production and consumption which offer sufficient health, cultural, environmental, social and psychic benefits of farmed animals, and the upper boundaries defined by the sustainable thresholds for the negative impacts on health and environment and acceptable animal welfare.
-The practical questions are how to identify this safe operating space, and how to move consumption and production into this space.
-Click Safe Operating Space for Livestock to view report.
+Click here to view report.
 (RISE Foundation, 2018)